-Exemplary network interface components include network interface controller components, network interface cards, network interface adapters, and line cards.
+Exemplary network interface components include network interface controller components, network interface 5 cards, network interface adapters, and line cards.
 A node may include one or more network interface components to interoperate with a wired network and/or a wireless network.
-Exemplary wireless networks include a BLUETOOTH network, a wireless 802.11 network, and/or a wireless telephony network (e.g., a cellular, PCS, CDMA, and/or GSM network).
-Exemplary network interface components for 5 wired networks include Ethernet adapters, Token-ring adapters, FDDI adapters, asynchronous transfer mode (ATM) adapters, and modems of various types.
-Exemplary wired and/or wireless networks include various types of LANs, WANs, and/or personal area networks (PANs).
-Exemplary 10 networks also include intranets and internets such as the Internet.
+Exemplary wireless networks include a BLUETOOTH network, a wireless 802.11 network, and/or a wireless tele- 10 phony network (e.g., a cellular, PCS, CDMA, and/or GSM network).
+Exemplary network interface components for wired networks include Ethernet adapters, Token-ring adapters, FDDI adapters, asynchronous transfer mode (ATM) adapters, and modems of various types.
+Exemplary wired 15 and/or wireless networks include various types of LANs, WANs, and/or personal area networks (PANs).
+Exemplary networks also include intranets and internets such as the Internet

-The terms "network node" and "node" in this document both refer to a device having a network interface component for operatively coupling the device to a network.
-Further, the 15 terms "device" and "node" used herein may refer to one or more devices and nodes, respectively, providing and/or otherwise included in an execution environment unless clearly indicated otherwise.
+The terms "network node" and "node" in this document 20 both refer to a device having a network interface component for operatively coupling the device to a network.
+Further, the terms "device" and "node" used herein may refer to one or more devices and nodes, respectively, providing and/or otherwise included in an execution environment unless 25 clearly indicated otherwise.

-The user-detectable outputs of a user interface are generi- 20 cally referred to herein as "user interface elements" or abbreviated as "UI elements".
-More specifically, visual outputs of a user interface are referred to herein as "visual interface elements".
+The user-detectable outputs of a user interface are generically referred to herein as "user interface elements" or abbreviated as "UI elements".
+More specifically, visual outputs of a user interface are referred to herein as "visual 30 interface elements".
 A visual interface element may be a visual output of a graphical user interface (GUI).
-Exemplary 25 visual interface elements include windows, textboxes, sliders, list boxes, drop-down lists, spinners, various types of menus, toolbars, ribbons, combo boxes, tree views, grid views, navigation tabs, scrollbars, labels, tooltips, text in various fonts, balloons, dialog boxes, and various types of 30 button controls including check boxes and radio buttons.
+Exemplary visual interface elements include windows, textboxes, sliders, list boxes, drop-down lists, spinners, various types of menus, toolbars, ribbons, combo boxes, tree views, grid 35 views, navigation tabs, scrollbars, labels, tooltips, text in various fonts, balloons, dialog boxes, and various types of button controls including check boxes and radio buttons.
 An application interface may include one or more of the elements listed.
-Those skilled in the art will understand that this list is not exhaustive.
-The terms "visual representation"; "visual output", and "visual interface element" are used 35 interchangeably in this document.
-Other types of UI elements include audio outputs referred to as "audio interface elements", tactile outputs referred to as "tactile interface elements", and the like.
+Those skilled in the art will understand that this 40 list is not exhaustive.
+The terms "visual representation", "visual output", and "visual interface element" are used interchangeably in this document.
+Other types of UI elements include audio outputs referred to as "audio interface elements", tactile outputs referred to as "tactile interface 45 elements", and the like.

-A visual output may be presented in a two-dimensional 40 presentation where a location may be defined in a two-dimensional space having a vertical dimension and a horizontal dimension.
-A location in a horizontal dimension may be referenced according to an X-axis and a location in a vertical dimension may be referenced according to a Y-axis.
-45 In another aspect, a visual output may be presented in a three-dimensional presentation where a location may be defined in a three-dimensional space having a depth dimension in addition to a vertical dimension and a horizontal dimension.
+A visual output may be presented in a two-dimensional presentation where a location may be defined in a two-dimensional space having a vertical dimension and a horizontal dimension.
+A location in a horizontal dimension may 50 be referenced according to an X-axis and a location in a vertical dimension may be referenced according to a Y-axis.
+In another aspect, a visual output may be presented in a three-dimensional presentation where a location may be defined in a three-dimensional space having a depth dimension.
+A location in a depth dimension and a horizontal dimension.
+A location in a depth dimension and a horizontal dimension.
 A location in a depth dimension may be identified according to a Z-axis.
-A visual output in a two-dimensional presentation may be presented as if a depth dimension existed allowing the visual output to overlie and/or underlie some or all of another visual output.
+A visual output in a two-dimensional presentation may be presented as if a depth dimension existed allowing the visual output to overlie 60 and/or underlie some or all of another visual output.